Mehrshadshobeiri/Mehrshadshobeiri/README.md

 - **🌱 Current Endeavor:** Completing a Data Science BootCamp at Le Wagon, focusing on practical, hands-on learning in data analysis, machine learning, and AI.

-- **💡 Project Highlight:** Collaborated on an international team project during the BootCamp, focusing on measuring the happiness of European people, which honed my data analysis and teamwork skills across diverse cultures.
+- **💡 Project Highlight:** Collaborated on an international team project during the BootCamp, focusing on measuring the happiness of European people, which honed my machine learning, data analysis and teamwork skills across diverse cultures.

 - **🔬 Professional Experience:** Includes practical lab experience in genetics, and cellular biology, with a strong emphasis on utilizing bioinformatics tools and programming languages such as R to analyze and interpret biological data.

 ## 💻 Technical Skills

-- **Programming Languages & Libraries:** Proficient in Python and R, with extensive use of libraries such as Pandas, scikit-learn, seaborn, statsmodels, and TensorFlow for data analysis, visualization, and machine learning projects.
+- **Programming Languages & Libraries:** Proficient in Python and R, with extensive use of libraries such as Pandas, scikit-learn, seaborn, statsmodels, and TensorFlow for machine learning and neural network, visualization, and machine learning projects.

 - **Bioinformatics Tools:** Experienced with BLAST, AUGUSTUS, BUSCO, MEGAN, MUMmer & Nucmer, FastQC, Fastp, NOVOplasty, BWA, MAFFT, cutadapt, MEGA, NextFlow, demonstrating a strong foundation in genetic and genomic analysis.